The Pain Beneath the Fear

 The Urge to Get Through It

-A student notices that while meditation opens up a feeling of space, there also seems to be something repressed underneath, and she wonders whether she needs to push deeper to reach it.
+A student notices that while meditation opens up a sense of space, there also seems to be a layer of repression underneath, and she wonders whether she needs to break through it to reach something deeper.

 dialogue

-A student describes the sense that fully feeling emotions becomes overwhelming, and the teacher suggests examining the belief that it will be "too much."
+A student describes oscillating between observing emotions at a distance and being overwhelmed by them, and the teacher suggests examining the belief that full feeling will be "too much."

 The First Level of Disturbed